 Baby bok choy is at its best in the late winter and early spring, though it’s available most of the year round.
-A nutritional superstar, this vegetable (which can honestly be called “cute”) offers a healthy dose of Vitamins K, C, A, and is a great source of calcium.
+A versatile vegetable and nutritional superstar, bok choy (which can honestly be called “cute”) offers a healthy dose of Vitamins K, C, A, and is a great source of calcium.

 Seared Baby Bok Choy is a super-quick way to prepare it, showing off its flavor and visual appeal.
 This is not so much a recipe as an idea, but what a fun idea it is.
 There’s so little prep involved, and no other ingredients to use, so you’re on your way to a great vegetable side dish in minutes.